 We have three rotary controls – drive, spectrum, and level.
 This latest iteration of the pedal features a bass cut switch to take out low-end (if you need it).
 Just note: the circuit is buffered bypass.

 A battery compartment is included and unlike some other pedals, it is very easy to swap out your battery.
 The pedal can take 9-18v of power.
 Use 18v if you want more headroom.

 And for those of you that are gigging guitarists, you’ll enjoy the glow-in-the-dark knobs.

 5. Wampler Tumnus

-The Wampler Tumnus is based on the infamous Klon Centaur – a pedal that has graced the boards of many big names.
+The Wampler Tumnus is based on the infamous Klon Centaur – an overdrive pedal that has graced the boards of many big names.

 We’re talking about folks like John Mayer, Josh Homme, James Hetfield, Joe Bonamassa, Noel Gallagher, Jeff Beck, Richie Sambora, and countless more.

 But instead of paying over insane prices, you’re getting that magic Klon tone for a heck of a lot less money.
 It’s smaller and still extremely well built by the good folks at Wampler.